Logical Volume partitioning

 resize2fs /dev/vulcan/spock 280g

-After that, the logical volume is changed.
+After that, the LV is changed.

 lvreduce -L-220g /dev/vulcan/spock